Spring/Summer 2021 season best bags and trends are here. Take notes: you’re going to be seeing them everywhere.

 The Spring/Summer 2021 shows gave us a pretty good idea.
-From New York to Paris, fashion brands played it safe by reworking signature bag designs.
+From New York to Paris, fashion brands played it safe by reworking best bags.
 Burberry introduced a new Pocket Bag, Matthew Williams tweaked the Givenchy Antigona bag to fit his industrial-chic aesthetic, and Dior had various styles of the Dior Book Tote and Lady D-Lite for fans to add to their collection.

 As the sold-out designs at Burberry’s Animal Kingdom Showcase tell us, the popularity of the Pocket Bag shows no sign of waning.
 In fact, it has even inspired the rise of super-slim tote styles, which were spotted at SS21 shows like Hermes, Givenchy and Fendi.
 Good thing that creative director Riccardo Tisci has decided to offer the British brand’s archival bag for yet another season, this time in sandy Burberry beige, a neutral hue that will go with everything.